Accompanists for Juries and Recitals

 Put your name on the first page of each piece.

-If you are unable to keep your rehearsal time, please notify Ms.Babcock.
-Her contact information is on the schedule posted on the door of her office.
+If you are unable to keep your rehearsal time, please notify the accompanist.

 PLEASE DO NOT go directly to the piano faculty, the staff accompanist, or to other students.
 Go first to the Music Office, who will be your liaison with your accompanist.
 If you have an accompanist in mind, and this person has agreed, it is still VERY IMPORTANT that their piano instructors know what they are doing.
 Therefore, please adhere carefully to the procedure outlined here.